 Why do I say this?
 Well, a little background.
 I am a career coach who works with senior managers and executives who are looking for their next gig.
 I have been doing this for over thirty years.
-I have worked with over 1000 clients in the last 16 years.
-In the last seven years I have been fortunate to have over 185 of my clients land great jobs, and more than half of them were over 50.
+I have worked with over 1,000 clients in the last 18 years and over half of them were over 50.

-Here’s what I have observed that makes me think a part of ageism is created by the candidate.
-How?
+Here’s what I have observed that makes me think a part of ageism is created by us … the candidate.

-- We dress like someone in a past decade, or worse, we show up for an interview in a suit and tie [or the female equivalent] with a company that stopped wearing suits years ago.
+- Our dress is out of date, or worse, we show up for an interview in a suit and tie [or the female equivalent] with a company that stopped wearing suits years ago.